ABOUT THE REHOBOTH BEACH BANDSTAND FAQ’S

 What is the Rehoboth Beach Bandstand?

 The Rehoboth Beach Bandstand is a music and entertainment venue located in Rehoboth Beach, Delaware.
-The Rehoboth Beach Bandstand Summer Concert Series takes place every year from mid-June through Labor Day Weekend and has been providing FREE entertainment for Rehoboth Beach and its visitors since 1963!
+The Rehoboth Beach Bandstand Summer Concert Series takes place every year from Memorial Day Weekend through Labor Day Weekend and has been providing FREE entertainment for Rehoboth Beach and its visitors since 1963!
 Each year, over 40 bands are selected to perform in an open-air concert venue just steps from the beach.
 The goal of the Rehoboth Beach Bandstand is to provide entertainment through music, movies, variety acts, and other local, regional, and national performances.

 The Rehoboth Beach Bandstand is not just a venue for entertainment, it is also a cultural and historical landmark.
 The Bandstand is a source of pride for the community and has been a staple of Rehoboth Beach for decades.
 Thousands of visitors and residents have fond memories of attending concerts and events at the Bandstand and it continues to be a popular destination for generations of families.

 Whether you are a local resident or a visiting tourist, the Rehoboth Beach Bandstand is a must-visit destination for anyone looking for a fun and memorable experience in Rehoboth Beach.

 The Summer Concert Series typically spans from Memorial Day Weekend to Labor Day Weekend, with a handful of exceptions for festivals and local events that are not directly related to the series and occur before or after these dates.